edween69/dnd-dungeon-master/README.md

   - `Attack` button calls `dealMeleeDamage` on the enemy and updates the log text
   - `Defend` / `Use Item` are placeholders in the GUI (no functionality yet)

+  This GUI flow is used to test screen management and basic combat UI layout

 ---

 ## Console Combat Engine